Stirling: Economy

 With Stirling's development as a market town and its location as the focus of transport and communications in the region, it has developed a substantial retail sector serving a wide range of surrounding communities as well as the city itself.
-Primarily centred on the city centre, there are a large number of chain stores, as well as the Thistles shopping centre.
-However this has been augmented by out-of-town developments such as the Springkerse Retail Park on the city bypass to the east of Stirling.
+Primarily centred on the city centre, there are a large number of chain stores in and adjacent to the Thistles shopping centre.
+This has been augmented by out-of-town developments such as the Springkerse Retail Park on the city bypass to the east of Stirling.

-A major new regeneration project on the site of the former port area and the 40 acre former Ministry of Defence site, adjacent to Stirling Railway Station, is currently underway.
-Known as Forthside, it has the aim of developing a new waterfront district linked to the railway station via Forthside Bridge.
-The development comprises retail, residential and commercial elements, including a conference centre, hotel and Vue multiplex cinema, that will ultimately expand the city centre area, linking it to the River Forth, which has been cut off from the city centre area since the construction of the A9 bypass under the railway station in the 1960s.
+The Forthside regeneration project on the site of the former port area and the 40 acre former Ministry of Defence site, adjacent to Stirling Railway Station, is linked to the railway station via Forthside Bridge.
+The development comprises retail, residential and commercial elements, including a conference centre, hotel and Vue multiplex cinema, expanding the city centre area and linking it to the River Forth, which had been cut off from the city centre area since the construction of the A9 bypass under the railway station in the 1960s.

-In the service sector, financial services as well as tourism are the biggest employers.
-The financial services and insurance company Prudential established a large and base at Craigforth on the outskirts of Stirling in the 1970s.
+In the service sector, financial and insurance services as well as tourism are the biggest employers.
+The financial services and insurance company Scottish Amicable Life Assurance, later part of Prudential and M&G, established a large base at Craigforth on the outskirts of Stirling in the 1970s.

 In terms of tourism, the presence of such historical monuments as Stirling Castle and the Wallace Monument and other nearby attractions like Blair Drummond Safari Park has bolstered Stirling's position as a significant tourist destination in Scotland.

 The University of Stirling and Stirling Council are two of the biggest employers in the area.
 Knowledge related industries, research and development as well as life sciences have clustered around the university in the Stirling University Innovation Park, close to its main campus.

 Mauchline ware started producing wooden snuff-boxes in 1790 in Mauchline, Ayrshire.
 They were produced of the wood from the trees from the Castle craig.
 Today they are highly collectible.

 Stirling is home to national construction companies Ogilvie Group, chaired by Duncan Ogilvie, who was listed in the Sunday Times Rich List as being worth £32 million in 2009.

 A Bank of Scotland survey in 2009 found that workers in Stirling had the highest average earnings of £716 a week.